ipfs/js-ipfs/README.md

 > npm install ipfs --save
 ```

-Requires npm@3 and node >= 4.5, tested on OSX & Linux, expected to work on Windows.
+Requires npm@3 and node@6, tested on OSX & Linux, expected to work on Windows.

 ### Use in Node.js